soudev/knowledge.mine/stuff/frontend.javascript.md

 * [Introduction to Browserify | Blake Embrey](http://blakeembrey.com/articles/introduction-to-browserify/)

+* [Getting Started with Browserify | SitePoint](http://www.sitepoint.com/getting-started-browserify/) - This article introduces the Browserify tool.
+It also shows how Browserify can be integrated with Grunt and Gulp

 * [A collection of useful Browserify resources | learnjs.io](http://learnjs.io/blog/2013/11/24/browserify-resources/)

 * [Browserify and the Universal Module Definition | dontkry.com](http://dontkry.com/posts/code/browserify-and-the-universal-module-definition.html)